HarteminkLab/NucID/README.md

-# NucID: Nucleosome Identification using DNase-seq
+# `NucID`: Nucleosome Identification using DNase-seq
-NucID is a Python package for identifying nucleosome positions from single-end DNase-seq data:
+`NucID` is a Python package for identifying nucleosome positions from single-end DNase-seq data:
   * Using DNase-seq data, a Bayes-factor-based nucleosome score can be calculated for any 147 base pair genomic window.
   * Genome-wide nucleosome scores are then determined by applying a simple moving window approach.
   * Finally, a greedy algorithm maps nucleosomes using these genome-wide nucleosome scores.